antonfirsov/docs/2020/03-Mar/Spark/DataFrame.md

 As you can see, the latter `CountCharacters` implementation deals completely with DataFrames rather than RecordBatches.
 It is also half the length of the first implementation!

-In this single comparison, we can see where these APIs add a great deal of convenience to our .NET for Spark apps.
-VectorUdfs.cs requires us to convert to and from the RecordBatch type.
-We have to spend many lines of code to just be able to read our data and to write it in a format our UDF can understand.
-By contrast, the new VectorDataFrameUdfs.cs sample is able to dive almost immediately into getting the length of our input data, appending it appropriately to our output, and then returning an actual DataFrame as a result.
-We can still harness the tremendous benefits of Apache Arrow without the extra code overhead or confusion – awesome!
+In this single comparison, we can see where these new APIs add a great deal of convenience to our .NET for Spark apps.
+VectorUdfs.cs requires us to convert to and from the RecordBatch type, requiring many extra lines of code.
+By contrast, the new VectorDataFrameUdfs.cs sample can dive immediately into our data processing.

+Now we can harness the tremendous benefits of Apache Arrow without extra code overhead or confusion – awesome!

 ### <a id="wrapup"></a>Wrap Up